mi379/angular-messenger/README.md

 - send new message to an other user

-- auto update read by the other user status

-- accept new message from the other user without reload

 - resend failed send message

+- auto update on page : read by the other user status

+- auto update on page : new message from the other user